UCSB-PSTAT/devcontainer-template/README.md

 1. Enter the following command to generate your project starter code:
     ```bash
-    copier copy gh:UCSB-PSTAT/devcontainer-template <name-of-project>
+    copier copy gh:UCSB-PSTAT/devcontainer-template <name-of-project-directory>
     ```
-    where `<name-of-project>` is the name of the directory you wish to save your project files to.
+    where `<name-of-project-directory>` is the name of the directory you wish to save your project files to.
 The output would look similar to the following for a project called `my-awesome-project`:
     ```
     $> copier copy gh:UCSB-PSTAT/devcontainer-template my-awesome-project-folder
     🎤 What is the name of your project?
 (Must be unique and use lowercase, dashes -, underscores _ ONLY)